Toy Story (franchise): Films

-Main films

 Toy Story (1995)

 Toy Story, the first film in the franchise, was released on November 22, 1995.
-It was the first feature-length film created entirely by CGI and was directed by John Lasseter.
+It was the first feature-length film created entirely by computer-generated imagery (CGI) and was directed by John Lasseter.
 The plot of the film involves Andy Davis (voiced by John Morris), an imaginative young boy, getting a new Buzz Lightyear (voiced by Tim Allen) action figure for his birthday, causing Sheriff Woody (voiced by Tom Hanks), a vintage cowboy doll, to think that he has been replaced as Andy's favorite toy.
 In competing for Andy's attention, Woody accidentally knocks Buzz out of a window, leading the other toys to believe he tried to murder Buzz.
 Determined to set things right, Woody tries to save Buzz and both must escape from the house of the next-door neighbor Sid Phillips (voiced by Erik von Detten), who likes to torture and destroy toys.
 In addition to Hanks and Allen, the film featured the voices of Jim Varney, Don Rickles, John Ratzenberger, Wallace Shawn, and Annie Potts.
 The film was critically and financially successful, grossing over $373 million worldwide.
 The film was later re-released in Disney Digital 3-D as part of a double feature, along with Toy Story 2, for a two-week run, which was later extended due to its financial success.
+The film was re-released in theaters again on September 12, 2025, for its 30th anniversary.

 Toy Story 2 (1999)

 Toy Story 2, the second film in the franchise, was released on November 24, 1999.
 Lasseter reprised his role as director.
 The film's plot involves Woody getting stolen by a greedy toy collector who is named Al McWhiggin (voiced by Wayne Knight).
-Buzz and several of Andy's toys set off to attempt to free Woody, who meanwhile has discovered his origins as a historic television star.
+Buzz and several of Andy's toys set off to attempt to rescue Woody, who meanwhile has discovered his origins as a historic television star.
 In addition to the returning cast, Toy Story 2 included voice acting from Joan Cusack, Kelsey Grammer, Estelle Harris, and Jodi Benson.
-Toy Story 2 was not originally intended for release in theaters, but as a direct-to-video sequel to the original Toy Story, with a 60-minute running time.
-However, Disney's executives were impressed by the high quality of the in-work imagery for the sequel, and were also pressured by the main characters' voice actors Hanks and Allen, so they decided to convert Toy Story 2 into a theatrical film.
-It turned out to be an even greater success than the original Toy Story, grossing over $497 million worldwide.
-The film was re-released in Disney Digital 3-D as part of a double feature, along with Toy Story, on October 2, 2009.
+Toy Story 2 was not originally intended for release in theaters, but as a direct-to-video sequel to the first Toy Story, with a 60-minute running time.
+Disney's executives, however, were impressed by the high quality of the in-work imagery for the sequel, and were also pressured by the main characters' voice actors Hanks and Allen, so they decided to convert Toy Story 2 into a theatrical film.
+It turned out to be an even greater success than the first Toy Story, grossing over $497 million worldwide.
+The film was re-released in Disney Digital 3-D as part of a double feature, along with the first Toy Story, on October 2, 2009.